10 Stages of Grief & Strategies for Healing

 The process of releasing bottled-up and suppressed emotions with relief, clarity, and lightness is known as emotional release.
 This phase of the grieving process is a typical part of the process.

-• After losing a parent, a lady who has been suppressing her grief may finally find release in counseling, shedding tears and letting her feelings be spoken.
+• After losing a parent, a lady who has been suppressing her grief may finally find release in counselling, shedding tears, and letting her feelings be spoken.

 • A man who is stressed out at work can find that a strenuous workout helps him release his emotions.
 He will feel relieved after working out hard.

-• A person may eventually face a friend and openly express their sentiments after suppressing anger and animosity toward them for a perceived slight.
-This can result in a feeling of freedom.
+• A person may eventually confront a friend and openly express their feelings after suppressing anger and animosity toward them over a perceived slight.
+This can lead to a sense of freedom.

 Stage 3: Depression and Isolation